woahdae/simple_xlsx_reader/README.md

 To make SimpleXlsxReader rows act like an array, for use with legacy SimpleXlsxReader apps or otherwise, we still support slurping the whole array into memory.
-The good news is even when doing this, the xlsx worksheet & shared string files are never slurped into Nokogiri, so that's nice.
+The good news is even when doing this, the xlsx worksheet & shared string files are never loaded as a (big) Nokogiri doc, so that's nice.

 By default, to prevent accidental slurping, `<RowsProxy>` will throw an exception if you try to access it with array methods like `[]` and `shift` without